tari-labs/tari-university/src/consensus-mechanisms/BFT-consensus-mechanisms-applications/Permissionless-Byzantine-Fault-Tolerant-Protocols(Part1).md

 - Bob, on receiving Alice's information, marks this as a gossip event and fills in any gaps in his knowledge from Alice's information.
 Once done, he continues gossiping with his updated information.

-The basic idea behind the Gossip Protocol is the following: A node wants to share some information to the other nodes in the netwrok.
+The basic idea behind the Gossip Protocol is the following: A node wants to share some information to the other nodes in the network.
 Then periodically it randomly selects a node from the set of nodes and exchanges the information.
 The node that receives the information performs the randomly selects a node from the set of nodes and exchanges the information, and so on.
 The information is periodically sent to _N_ targets, where _N_ is the fanout. [[45]]

 The _cycle_ is the number of rounds to spread the information.
 The _fanout_ is the number of nodes a node gossips with in each cycle.